roc-11/wsl-quiz/TESTING.md

 The entired project was manually tested by the developer to ensure all it appears correctly on a range of devices/screen size, and to ensure that all links work as expected.

-The project was manually tested and reviewed by my mentor Koko during three separate mentor sessions.
-Her expert opinion was greatly appreciated and small changes were made to the site after each session.
+The project was manually tested and reviewed by my mentor Koko during one mentor sessions.
+Her opinion was greatly appreciated and changes were made to the site after the session.

 The project was also user tested by a some class colleagues on the [Slack](https://slack.com/intl/en-ie/) Code Institute community, and some of my family members.
 Their helpful advice and suggestions led to a few small UX changes in order to create a better experience.